Particle Physics Project Prioritization Panel: Specific recommendations

 The report offered a new emphasis on cosmology and astrophysics as a branch of particle physics.
 P5 placed the $800M CMB-S4 experiment at the top of the list of new projects.
-The report also emphasized the importance of the planned expansion of the IceCube neutrino detector in Antarctica, recommending funding for this new project in any budget scenario.
+The report also emphasized the importance of the planned expansion of the IceCube neutrino observatory in Antarctica, recommending funding for this new project in any budget scenario.

 In a recommendation with an unusual level of specifics regarding its implementation, P5 introduced a new program entitled “Advancing Science and Technology through Agile Experiments" (ASTAE).
 This responds to calls by the community to support “small” experiments, which particle physics defines as costing less than $50M in total.
 Unlike other programs, this recommendation called for $35M/year to be invested in ASTAE.
 This recommendation again reflected the concerns identified by the International Benchmarking Panel.

-Initial Community Support for the P5 Report
+Initial community support for the P5 Report

 The American Physical Society, Fermi National Accelerator Laboratory and SLAC Laboratory organized endorsements by the community of the P5 report.
 As of January 15, the number of endorsers was 2602 US scientists.
 Among the endorsers, 37% were tenured faculty level or laboratory scientists, 9% were at the untenured faculty or laboratory scientist level, 16% were postdoctoral fellows, 20% were graduate students, and the remainder were other categories.
 The geographic distribution of the endorsements heavily favored Illinois, home of Fermilab, and California, home of SLAC.